raspberrypilearning/scratch3-reverse-sound/en/step_1.md

 Add or record a sound.

 Click on the **Reverse** icon to make the sound play backwards.
-The sound wave will reverse.
+You will see the sound wave reverse.

 ![The sound with the reverse icon highlighted.](images/reverse-sound.png)